Assisted living explained — what it is and what life looks like there

 Visit the facility multiple times, at different times of day.
 Morning is different from afternoon is different from evening.
 You want to see how it functions throughout the day.
 You want to see how staff behaves when they think nobody important is watching.
 You want to see how residents are doing at different times.
 A facility that looks good at 2 p.m. during a scheduled tour might look very different at 7 a.m. or 5 p.m.

 Ask specific questions and listen to the answers.
 "What happens if my parent doesn't want to go to an activity?"
 "What's your medication error rate?"
 "How often do staff rotate?"
 "What's your average tenure for employees?"
 "What happens if my parent's needs increase beyond what assisted living provides?"
-Listen for direct answers or evasive answers.
+Listen for direct answers or evasive ones.
 You can tell the difference.

 Talk to the administrator and the nursing staff and the activity director if possible.
 You want to get a sense of the leadership.
 Are they focused on residents as individuals or residents as units?
 Do they seem to care about quality of life or just about operations?
 Do they answer your questions directly or give you the official line?
 Your instinct matters here.
 If something feels off, it probably is.